The SDGs-in-the-Classroom Toolkit

 Video by Bolero Studios

-The SDGs-in-the-Classroom Toolkit is an International Finalist for the Green Gown Awards!
+The SDGs-in-the-Classroom Toolkit: An International Finalist for the Green Gown Awards!

-The SDGs in the Classroom Toolkit was named 1 of 95 finalists in the 2024 International Green Gown Awards, presented in association with Allianz Global Investors.
+The SDGs in the Classroom Toolkit was named 1 of 95 finalists for the International Green Gown Awards, presented in association with Allianz Global Investors.
 Recognized in the Next Generation Learning and Skills category, the initiative stood out among entries from 61 institutions across 28 countries and eight categories.

 The awards spotlight pioneering projects driving sustainability in education, with the SDGs in the Classroom Toolkit showcasing innovation in embedding the Sustainable Development Goals into learning environments worldwide.